Post

 [[ $EXIT_CODE -eq 0 ]] && EXIT_CODE=${pipestatus[1]}

-# Restore to exit on error
+# Restore error handling

 set -e